d-abreu/WebUntisChecker/README.md

 simplejson

-phantomJS (optional)
+phantomJS

+geckodriver (optional, for firefox)

 # Usage
 Adjust settings.sample.txt accordingly.

 Run python3 untischecker.py

-# Webdriver
+# Selenium Webdriver
-Firefox webdriver is used by default.
-Also works with PhantomJS.

-Replace driver = webdriver.Firefox() with driver = webdriver.PhantomJS() in untisfetcher.py
+PhantomJS webdriver is used by default.
+To changed the browser replace "driver = webdriver.PhantomJS()" with another driver in untisfetcher.py